How close are we to a cure for Parkinson's?

-What does a cure for Parkinson's look like?
+What will a cure for Parkinson's look like?

-Instead we may need a range of different therapies that can be used in combination to meet the needs of the individual and their specific form of the condition.
+Instead, we may need a range of different therapies to meet the needs of the individual and their specific form of the condition.

-This mix may include treatments, therapies and strategies that mean we can:
+This mix may include treatments, therapies and strategies that can: